Spectral Guard False Positive Rate (FPR)

 - report exposes

-spectral.summary.{sigma_quantile,deadband,modules_checked,max_caps,caps_exceeded},spectral.family_caps, andspectral.families[family]with{max, mean, count, violations, kappa}.sigma_quantileis the calibrated baseline percentile used to derive the reference target. - Tier files document FPR targets and mapping expected WARNs.
+spectral.summary.{sigma_quantile,deadband,modules_checked,max_caps,caps_exceeded},spectral.family_caps, andspectral.families[family]with{max, mean, count, violations, kappa}.sigma_quantileis the calibrated baseline percentile used to derive the reference target. - Tier files document multiple-testing metadata and the mapping modeled Gaussian tails.
+Sentinel caps should be audited as operational thresholds, not as FPR-controlled family caps.

 - Policy metadata records the multiple-testing method